Taxpoynt Docs

 - Sandbox callbacks are allowlisted and HTTPS-only by default; inbound KYC and Mono webhooks require HMAC signatures with timestamp validation.

-- Processing events and configuration changes are written to audit logs; invoice processing returns trace IDs for support and reconciliation.
+- Every NRS/FIRS API call is written to an immutable call-audit log with endpoint, status code, and response evidence; invoice processing returns trace IDs for support and reconciliation.

-- Connector health, pipeline metrics, and recent failures are tracked in operational telemetry.
+- Connector health, pipeline metrics, and recent failures are tracked with circuit-breaker state per external operation.

 - Incidents follow severity-based response targets and post-incident reporting (PIR/RCA) as described in

-docs/mbs/sla.md. - Vulnerability handling includes dependency management, access reviews, and remediation tracking; customers are notified of material security issues per contractual terms.
+docs/mbs/sla.md. - Vulnerability handling includes CI-enforced dependency auditing on every merge, access reviews, and remediation tracking; customers are notified of material security issues per contractual terms.

 - Data retention aligns with customer contracts and regulatory requirements.
 Data processing and privacy commitments are documented in the Data Processing Agreement and Privacy Policy.